 6. Dig into facts about Australian dinosaurs

 Australia had a unique and diverse range of dinosaurs.
-Most Australian dinosaurs come from the eastern half of Australia (Queensland, New South Wales and Victoria) although isolated dinosaur bones have been found in Western Australia and South Australia.
+The majority of Australian dinosaurs were found in eastern Australia (Queensland, New South Wales and Victoria), although isolated bones have been found in Western Australia and South Australia.

 Share some exciting facts about Australian dinosaurs using material from the Australian Museum’s Australian Dinosaurs fact sheets.